vinamra57/gitstory/docs/dev/setup-guide.md

 `uv tool install tox --with tox-uv` <br>
 After that, you can run the entire testing suite at any time with: <br>
 `tox run` <br>
 If you want to put in more tests (which I hope you do), we are using the [pytest framework](https://docs.pytest.org/en/stable/).
-Make sure to put your tests within the `tests` folder and to follow the naming scheme, or else the tests will not be detected. <br>
+Look at the test guide at `test-guide.md` to learn about how to use it<br>
 **Side note:** If you are interested in running the formatter we are using (Ruff) by itself, you can call `uvx ruff format`.
 It is also in the tox suite, but in it's linter form.

 ## Thank you!!!